gauravtamhan/simple/README.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Minimal in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
+4. For information on customization options for this theme view the 'Customization' section below.

 == Copyright ==